Davedigital9/sales_analysis/README.md

 The analysis is based on a sales dataset containing information about invoices, branches, cities, customer types, genders, product lines, unit prices, quantities, taxes, total amounts, dates, times, payment methods, costs of goods sold (cogs), gross margin percentages, gross incomes, and ratings.

 **Instructions**:
+Create a virtual environment before running the script to manage dependencies.
 Load your sales dataset by updating the 'file_path' variable.
 Run the script to generate visualizations.